Barbara Loden: 1955–1959: Early theater and television work

 Loden made her New York theater debut in 1957 in Compulsion and also appeared on stage in The Highest Tree with Robert Redford as well as Night Circus with Ben Gazzara.
 She joined the cast of The Ernie Kovacs Show as a "scantily clad" sidekick to Kovacs, a job that her first husband, television producer and film distributor Larry Joachim, helped her obtain.
-She said she owed a lot to Kovacs, as another producer on the show had initially vetoed Kovacs's decision to hire her.
+Loden's job on the show was to walk around in bathing suits, and she said she believed this earned her the nickname "Dumb Barbara".
+She said she owed a lot to Kovacs, as another producer on the show had initially vetoed his decision to hire her.
 In interviews, Loden said, "Ernie felt sorry for me" and gave her another job as a stunt sidekick, rolling around in a rug or getting hit in the face with a pie.